babar-raza/package-descriptions/aspose.cloud/rubygems/Aspose.PDF Cloud SDK for Ruby.md

 - Extensive support for converting PDF documents to various other file formats.
 - Extract various elements of PDF file & make PDF document optimized.

-## New Features in Version 20.3
+## New Features in Version 20.4

-- Prepared Aspose.PDF Cloud using the latest version of Aspose.PDF for .NET.
+- Insert an HTML fragment in a table cell.
+- Use image file from storage as a table cell background.
+- Add image files from storage into table cell.

-For the detailed notes, please visit [Aspose.PDF Cloud 20.3 Release Notes](https://docs.aspose.cloud/display/pdfcloud/Aspose.PDF+Cloud+20.3+Release+Notes).
+For the detailed notes, please visit [Aspose.PDF Cloud 20.4 Release Notes](https://docs.aspose.cloud/display/pdfcloud/Aspose.PDF+Cloud+20.4+Release+Notes).

 ## Read & Write PDF Formats